[Opinion] How Europe should talk to Trump

 In reality, there are many ways for Europeans to make themselves heard in Washington.
 Cooperation or relations do not need to be redefined.
 In some areas Europeans should expect a halt, but there is room for strengthened ties in many fields.
 In order for this to happen, it is important to retool the language used when negotiating with the US.

-A representative poll was conducted a month after the elections by ECFR and Delia Research about the expectations of Trump's performance in office.
+A representative poll was conducted a month after the elections by ECFR and Dalia Research about the expectations of Trump's performance in office.

 The poll showed that Trump was expected to do the wrong thing regarding social equality, human rights, climate change and helping the poor, and that people had the most confidence in him doing the right thing in the fight against ISIS and terrorism.